Vengeance (2005): Storylines

-The other main feud heading into the event was between John Cena, Chris Jericho and Christian, with the three battling over the WWE Championship.
+The other main feud heading into the event was between John Cena, Chris Jericho, and Christian, with the three battling over the WWE Championship.
 On the June 6 episode of Raw, John Cena's SmackDown! tenure came to an end when he became the first wrestler selected by the Raw brand General Manager, Eric Bischoff, in the draft lottery.
 Cena was introduced as Raw's newest member in Chris Jericho's segment, the Highlight Reel, but Christian interrupted and called Cena a poser.
 This built on their existing rivalry, as Cena and Christian had an encounter at the Royal Rumble, in which Christian claimed that he was a better rapper than Cena.
 At the time, Cena was a member of the SmackDown! brand and Christian was part of the Raw brand.
 Over the next months, Christian began cutting promos denouncing Cena as a 'poser'.
 Cena rebutted Christian's comments by performing a freestyle rap about Christian, which quickly led to the two brawling in the ring.
-The same evening, Cena entered a feud with Bischoff by refusing to participate in Bischoff's "war" against the upcoming Extreme Championship Wrestling reunion show.
-On the June 13 episode of Raw, Bischoff booked a WWE title match between Christian and Cena at Vengeance, although Jericho protested the idea of Christian being the contender to face Cena for the title.
+The same evening, Cena entered a feud with Bischoff by refusing to participate in Bischoff's "war" against the upcoming Extreme Championship Wrestling (ECW) reunion show.
+On the June 13 episode of Raw, Bischoff booked a WWE Championship match between Christian and Cena at Vengeance, although Jericho protested the idea of Christian being the contender to face Cena for the title.
 Later that night, Cena and Jericho were placed in a tag team match and faced off against Christian and Tyson Tomko.
 Cena and Jericho won the match after Cena got the pinfall.
 After the match, Jericho turned on Cena and attacked him.
-Bischoff then changed the original match between Cena and Christian to a Triple Threat match at Vengeance that also included Jericho.
+Bischoff then changed the original match between Cena and Christian to a triple threat match at Vengeance that also included Jericho.

 One of the main matches on the undercard was between Kurt Angle and Shawn Michaels.
 At the start of the year, Angle and Michaels both participated in the Royal Rumble match at the 2005 Royal Rumble pay-per-view event.
 During the match, Michaels eliminated Angle.
 In retaliation, Angle returned to the match and eliminated Michaels and then attacked him outside the ring.
 The two engaged in a feud, which led to an Interpromotional match at WrestleMania 21, as Angle was part of the SmackDown! roster and Michaels belonged to the Raw roster.
 At WrestleMania 21, Angle got the win over Michaels by forcing him to submit to the Ankle Lock.
 On the June 13 episode of Raw, Angle was revealed to be the second draft pick for the Raw brand.
 That same evening, Michaels challenged Angle to a rematch at Vengeance, which Angle accepted.